 The main difference to the basil pant is that the mint plant likes to be moist at all times.
 With moist we do not mean that the mint plant is soaked in water but rather that it stays a little moist to the touch and you shouldn’t let it dry out too much.

 You can also mist mint plants, something a basil plant wouldn’t appreciate.

 Put the mint plant in front of an east-facing window in summer and a west-facing window in winter to ensure enough sunlight for your mint.

 Like most herbs, you can grow your mint plant also directly in water.
 Fill a glass, a vase or a jar with water and put your cuttings of the peppermint plant in it.
 Make sure that no leaves touch the water by plucking the bottom leaves.

 Health Benefits of Mint

 Mint is your go-to breath refresher.
-No wonder it flavors chewing-gums and toothpastes alike.
+No wonder it flavours chewing-gums and toothpaste alike.
 But it is also great against a cold and sore throat as it contains menthol.
-Peppermint water is even supposed to improve breast-feeding as peppermint water can heal nipple injuries caused by infants.
+Peppermint water is even supposed to improve breastfeeding as peppermint water can heal nipple injuries caused by infants.